nbicocchi/learn-microservices/modules/distributed-algorithms/slides/2 - Consistent Hashing.md

         * Pool of servers stores key/value pairs
         * Provides fast access to frequently used data

-* **Cache Workflow:**
+## Cache Workflow

 1. Application queries the cache first
 2. If **cache miss**, fetch from database/source
 3. Store result in cache for future access

-    * Reduces load on origin servers and improves performance

 * **Key Distribution:**